vyos/vyos-documentation/docs/configuration/vpn/ipsec.rst

 We assume that the LEFT router has static 192.0.2.10 address on eth0, and the RIGHT router has a dynamic address on eth0.

+The peer names RIGHT and LEFT are used as informational text.

 **Setting up the GRE tunnel**